 - Advocate: Use your social media following to speak positively about adoption, share important statistics and stories, or relay the needs of both birth parents and adopting families.

 Families that have adopted experience many invasive and insensitive questions.
 Knowing what is and isn’t appropriate is incredibly important.

 Remember to always use correct terminology and adoption-positive language.
 We even encourage you to delicately correct others when they knowingly or unknowingly use hurtful phrases.

 An example of a hurtful phrase is “unwanted child.”
 Instead, use “child placed for adoption.”
 No child should have to grow up with the idea they were unwanted, especially when it couldn’t be further from the truth.

 Additionally, protect birth parents’ adoption decision, protect an adoptee’s right to share their story, and always think before you speak about someone’s experience.
 Friends, family, and co-workers will notice how you talk about adoption, and by speaking in a manner that’s supportive and kind you will be able to change perceptions in a tangible way.

 Across generations adoption has been perceived as a secondary option for couples looking to expand their family.
 The proliferation of this idea has caused unnecessary harm to children, especially when in reality, it’s often the first or only choice for couples.

 Families are growing through adoption every year.
 In fact, over 135,000 children are adopted yearly and a third of the population of the USA has adoption in its immediate family.

 How can you spread the word?
 By reminding others that adoption is part of the fabric of America and should be celebrated!
 The growth of family is beautiful and perfect no matter the origin.

 By adopting, you’re giving the ultimate support to a child.
-We encourage you to learn more about the process by checking out our website or by contacting one of our representatives at 1-800-626-4324.
+We encourage you to learn more about the process by checking out by filling out the form on our website or giving us a call at 1-800-626-4324.
 We’re available 24/7.